vkottler/rcmpy/README.md

-  -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         set to increase logging verbosity -q, --quiet           set to reduce output
-  --curses              whether or not to use curses.wrapper when starting --no-uvloop           whether or not to disable uvloop as event loop driver -C DIR, --dir DIR     execute from a specific directory
+  -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         set to increase logging verbosity -C DIR, --dir DIR     execute from a specific directory

 commands: